jseto/web-wish-to-go/src/pages/how-to-use-data/how-to-use.md

 On some occasions you may want to point to a different post in your blog, i.e. when blogging about a city and you insert a country **WishWidget** and you have a specific post about the country.
 In that case you can get advantage of specify the country post address by using this attribute.

-The following code in a post about Bangkok
+The following code in a post about Bangkok,

 ```html
 <h1>